 User-generated content (UGC) is content that users contribute to an app, and which is visible to or accessible by at least a subset of the app's users.

-- implement robust, effective and ongoing UGC moderation, as is reasonable and consistent with the type of UGC hosted by the app
+- Conducts UGC moderation, as is reasonable and consistent with the type of UGC hosted by the app;

-- In the case of augmented reality (AR) apps, UGC moderation (including the in-app reporting system) must account for both objectionable AR UGC (e.g. a sexually explicit AR image) and sensitive AR anchoring location (e.g. AR content anchored to a restricted area, such as a military base, or a private property where AR anchoring may cause issues for the property owner);
+- In the case of augmented reality (AR) apps, UGC moderation (including the in-app reporting system) must account for both objectionable AR UGC (for example, a sexually explicit AR image) and sensitive AR anchoring location (for example, AR content anchored to a restricted area, such as a military base, or a private property where AR anchoring may cause issues for the property owner).

-- provide a user-friendly, in-app system for reporting objectionable UGC and take action against that UGC where appropriate;
+- Provides an in-app system for reporting objectionable UGC and users, and takes action against that UGC and/or user where appropriate;

-- provide safeguards to prevent in-app monetization from encouraging objectionable user behavior.
+- Provides safeguards to prevent in-app monetization from encouraging objectionable user behavior.